telerik/xamarin-forms-docs/upgrade/upgrading-mac.md

 # Upgrading on Mac

-The purpose of this topic is to explain you how to upgrade Telerik UI for Xamarin from Trial to Developer License or to a newer version on Mac.
+The purpose of this topic is to explain you how to upgrade Telerik UI for Xamarin to a newer version on Mac.

 There are two options for referencing Telerik components and the upgrade method depends on which one you chose.
 Both are listed below: